 So where does that leave the adults who are cruising with Disney?
-They can take advantage of plenty of Adult-Exclusive areas onboard the ship.
+They can take advantage of plenty of Adult-Exclusive areas onboard all four Disney cruise ships.

 Every evening, the grownups get their own adults-only area onboard the ship.

 Each ship has a nightclub district that features several distinctly-themed areas with lovely adult beverages, unlimited snacks, live entertainment (in some adult spaces), and no kids allowed.

-You’ll find everything from sports bars / pubs, champagne lounges, to dance clubs.
+You’ll find everything from sports bars/pubs, and champagne lounges, to dance clubs.
 Snacks are typically included at no charge, but you’ll need to pay for your drinks.

 Some of these venues might open earlier in the day for events that allow kids to attend, but by nightfall, it’s adults-only.

-Each ship also includes a pool, sundeck, and bar that’s dedicated solely to those who are age 18 and up.
+Each ship also includes a pool, sundeck, and bar dedicated solely to those aged 18 and up.
 It’s a great place to go and enjoy a quiet afternoon away from the bigger family pool.

 These areas vary by ship, but they all offer a much-more laid-back and quiet experience.
-Look for names such as Quiet Cove on ship signage to guide you in the right direction.
-On of our favorites is Satellite Falls, a sort of submerged seating area on the Disney Dream and Disney Fantasy, featuring a gentle falling water effect around you.
+Look for names such as Quiet Cove pool on ship signage to guide you in the right direction.
+One of our favorites is Satellite Falls, a sort of submerged seating area on the Disney Dream and Disney Fantasy, featuring a gentle falling water effect around you.

 Each ship offers at least one, usually two, restaurants that are open only for adults.